Coastal Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 28, 2021

 - Against the spread, Coastal Carolina is 4-2-0 this season.

-- The Chanticleers have an ATS record of 4-0 in their four games when favored by 17.5 points or more so far this season.
+- This season, the Chanticleers have won ATS in each of their four games as a favorite of 19 points or more.

-- Coastal Carolina's games this year have gone over the total in two out of six opportunities (33.3%).
+- Coastal Carolina's games this year have hit the over on two of six set point totals (33.3%).

-- Coastal Carolina is 4-2 against the spread and 6-1 overall in games when it records more than 19.6 points.
+- Coastal Carolina is 4-2 against the spread and 6-1 overall this season when the team records more than 19.6 points.

-- In games that Coastal Carolina amasses more than 285.9 yards, the team is 4-2 against the spread and 6-1 overall.
+- Coastal Carolina is 4-2 against the spread and 6-1 overall when the team picks up over 285.9 yards.

-- The Chanticleers have three giveaways this season, while the Trojans have 17 takeaways .
+- This year, the Chanticleers have three turnovers, 14 fewer than the Trojans have takeaways (17).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.